"Ok Google" voice search & actions

 Ways you can use your voice

 If voice search is available in your language or your country, you can say most of these examples but some aren't available in every language.
-Note: You need to have Google Now turned on for some of these examples to work.Calendar, alarms, reminders & information
+Note: You need to have your Google app feed turned on for some of these examples to work.Calendar, alarms, reminders & information

 Set an alarm: "Set an alarm for 7 AM" or "Set an alarm for every Friday morning at 7 AM."